ErykDarnowski/ErykDarnowski/README.md

 ## ⚡Fun facts

 - I use VIM 😱
+- I know how to solve a few Rubik's cubes (2x2 and 3x3) 🧊
 - My current speed typing record is ~`126`WPM / ~`628`CPM (QWERTY + monkeytype)
 <!--
 - A couple years back I was trying out Unreal Engine 4 and thing is you needed to create an Epic account in order to use it.
 I did that with the username `Eryk` and though nothing of it.
 A few years go by, Epic releases the Epic Launcher, later Fortnite and now I have over 800 friend requests on there 🤯 (presumably because of my unusual username). 😅